 Haematopoietic stem cells

 Cord blood located in placental veins, but also the placental tissue itself, is rich in haematopoietic stem cells from which all types of blood cells are produced.

 Transplantation of haematopoietic stem cells obtained from cord blood is effective for dozens of serious diseases, including some haematological and malignant diseases, such as leukaemia, lymphoma, selected tumours, immune or metabolic disorders.

 Mesenchymal stem cells

-Mesenchymal stem cells are capable of differentiating into a wide range of tissues, such as bone tissue, cartilage, tendons, muscles, nerves or liver.
-Moreover, they possess immunomodulatory and anti-inflammation properties which make them helpful in the treatment of chronic inflammatory and autoimmunediseases.
+Mesenchymal stem cells are capable of differentiating into a wide range of tissue, such as bone, cartilage, tendons, muscles, nerves or liver.
+Moreover, they possess immunomodulatory and anti-inflammatory properties, which makes them helpful in the treatment of chronic inflammatory and autoimmune diseases.

 Potential use of mesenchymal stem cells from the placenta:

 - autologous cell therapy

 - recovery treatment of damaged tissue and organs